Tag Archives: thrift store

 JEN FACEBOOK | TWITTER | FLICKR GROUP

-Sewing: Reduce, Reuse, Recycle a Thrift Store Sweater
+Sewing: Reduce, Reuse, Recycle a Thrift Store Sweater into a fun bag!

 The Recycled Sweater Bag isn’t quite old enough to be considered a Way Back Craft.
 I first started making this bag last year.
 It works great with a felted thrift store sweater, but you can also make this bag out of denim, upholstery fabric, or just about any other heavy duty material.